Dumbarton Rock and Castle

 During the minority of David II, Edward Balliol, with support from the English king Edward III, briefly gained control over much of Scotland.
 Many of Scotland's leaders were killed at the Battle of Halidon Hill in 1333, and the young king David was himself taken to Dumbarton Castle for his protection in that year; in 1334 he and his young bride departed from there for France.
 Scotland's position seemed weak, yet Balliol would soon be deposed by the loyal followers of David II; David himself returned to Scotland in 1341.
 During this period, Scotland's successful fightback was due in no small measure to the effective campaign of resistance carried out by Sir Andrew Moray of Bothwell, Guardian of Scotland.Later history

 When James I of Scotland returned, in 1424, from a long captivity in England, he stripped Sir Walter Stewart (son of Murdoch Stewart, Duke of Albany) of the keepership of Dumbarton Castle (Sir Walter would be beheaded in 1425), and appointed John Colquhoun as keeper in his stead.
 This John Colquhoun died in 1439, but, after a tempestuous period in the minority of James II, Sir John Colquhoun of Luss was keeper of the castle for several years from 1455 onwards.
 He cared for this assignment well, and James III would appoint him keeper of the castle for life in 1474 (although, as it happened, Colquhoun died not long afterwards).James III was defeated in 1488, at the Battle of Sauchieburn, by an army of disaffected nobles that included his own son, the future James IV.
-The latter, on his accession to the thrown, had to deal with a divided kingdom, and he twice besieged Dumbarton castle in 1489.
+The latter, on his accession to the throne, had to deal with a divided kingdom, and he twice besieged Dumbarton castle in 1489.
 After its capture, a relative of Robert Blackadder (Bishop of Glasgow) briefly held the position of keeper of the castle, but a few years later this position passed to Matthew Stewart, the Second Earl of Lennox.

 Later, James IV would use Dumbarton as a base from which to launch his expeditions against the troublesome Lords of the Isles.
 After James died at the Battle of Flodden in 1513, Scotland once again had a king in his minority, and, as before, rival factions vied for power.
 In 1514, the young John Stewart, Fourth Earl of Lennox, a nephew of the Earl of Arran, seized Dumbarton Castle in order to strengthen his own position and that of his uncle.
 He and his followers did so by burrowing under the North Entry under cover of darkness (at that time, the castle still had a northern entrance), and ejecting the garrison.

 It was from Dumbarton Castle that Mary, Queen of Scots, departed Scotland for France in 1548.
 After her return, the castle was held by Mary's supporters against those of her infant son James VI.
-It was taken by James' supporters in 1571 when Captain Thomas Crawfurd of Jordanhill
+It was taken by James' supporters in 1571 when Captain Thomas Crawfurd of Jordanhill made a daring ascent, scaling the north-eastern side of the Rock to reach the curtain wall and taking the defenders by surprise.

-After 1603, the Castle had less strategic importance than before, and mainly served as a prison fortress.
-One notable prisoner was Patrick Stewart
+After 1603, the Castle had less strategic importance than before and mainly served as a prison fortress.
+One notable prisoner was Patrick Stewart (c.1566-1615), the brutal and oppressive Earl of Orkney, who was held here for most of 1612-14, before being taken to Edinburgh, where he was tried and executed for treason.

 When Charles I tried to impose a new prayer book on Scotland, he faced a great deal of opposition; his authority was defied by a General Assembly of the Scottish Kirk in Glasgow.
 Charles planned to invade Scotland to enforce his authority, and Dumbarton was to be the landing place for troops from Ireland.
 However, the king's plans for Dumbarton were forestalled when the Provost of Dumbarton, John Sempill, captured the castle in 1639.
 As a result of this and other setbacks, Charles was compelled to sign a treaty, the Pacification of Berwick.

-In 1725, General Wade visited the castle, and found the defences in need of improvement.
+In 1725, General Wade visited the castle and found the defences in need of improvement.
 In 1727 he ordered the rebuilding of a section of rampart that had fallen away, and he increased the size of the garrison.
 At about the same time, fears of a Jacobite invasion provided the impetus for a more comprehensive reconstruction of the fortifications: the modifications included the building of the Governor's House and King George's Battery (both in 1735).
-[For the dates of other structures on the Rock, see the individual photographs of them, below, in features of the castle
+[For the dates of other structures on the Rock, see the individual photographs of them, below, in features of the castle.]

 Visitors